flipjs/dotfiles/CHEAT.md

 ### Terminal shortcuts

-- `Ctrl-A` - Move cursor to the beginning of the line
+- `ctrl-a` - move cursor to the beginning of the line
-- `Ctrl-E` - Move cursor to the end of the line
+- `ctrl-e` - move cursor to the end of the line
-- `Ctrl-K` - Delete from cursor to the end of the line
+- `ctrl-k` - delete from cursor to the end of the line
-- `Alt-F` - Move cursor one word forward
+- `alt-f` - move cursor one word forward
-- `Alt-B` - Move cursor one word backward
+- `alt-b` - move cursor one word backward
-- `Alt-D` - Delete next word
+- `alt-d` - delete next word
-- `Alt-Delete` - Delete previous word
+- `alt-delete` - delete previous word
-- `Ctrl-W` - Delete previous word
+- `ctrl-w` - delete previous word
+- `ctrl-x e` - invoke an editor to write a long and complex command
+- `alt-. or esc-.` - place the argument of the most recent command and can cycle through
+- `ctrl-u [...] ctrl-y` - type partial command, kill this command, check something, yank the command, resume typing

 ### Npm

 - `nodemon --exec npm run test` - run npm test and watch

+### Mac Peripherals

+- If a bluetooth device stops working, try turning off bluetooth on both devices and turn it back on.